SovereignCloudStack/gx-credential-generator/README.md

 GX Credential schema allows to describe cloud resources, such VM images, in a fine granular manner, by using attribute `aggregationOf`.
 This attribute refers a list of GX credentials either as [DID](https://www.w3.org/TR/did-core/) or as file path relative to generators working directory.
 The latter is copied to cloud resource's credentials.
 For more details on GX credential schema and its attributes, please refer [Gaia-X Service Characteristics GitLab](https://gitlab.com/gaia-x/technical-committee/service-characteristics)

-[//]: <> (### Wallets)
-[//]: <> (Wallets are digital secure storages to store Verifiable Credentials, like GX credentials.
-GX generator stores generated GX credentials in all configured wallets.
-Wallets are configured in section `wallets`.
-The following wallets are supported:)

-[//]: <> (- File System:
-  - Stores credentials on dedicated folder in disk.
-Use this wallet for testing purpose only.
-)

 ## Docker